-- Capitalizing on the most representative models in terms of sales Yaris, Auris and C-HR based on the launch of special series; - Enhancing sales to corporate customers (the most representative segment in the automotive market); - Continue focusing on the image and value of the Brand, which will celebrate 50 Years from the date of the agreement for Exclusive Distribution in Portugal. - Enhancing our focus on the sale of hybrid vehicles. - Enhancing the commercial vehicle range, recently renewed with the New Generations of the Proace and Hilux models.
+- Capitalizing on the most representative models in terms of sales - Yaris, Auris and C-HR - based on the launch of special series; - Enhancing sales to corporate customers (the most representative segment in the automotive market); - agreement for Exclusive Distribution in Portugal. - Enhancing our focus on the sale of hybrid vehicles. - Enhancing the commercial vehicle range, recently renewed with the New Generations of the Proace and Hilux models.